-Particular regard, and where required mitigation put in place, to any development that may lead to an increased risk to flooding of areas subject to existing flooding problems.
+Particular importance will be attached to any development that could lead to an increased risk to flooding of areas subject to existing flooding problems.
 These include:

 - Rotherwas Industrial Estate;

 - Watery Lane;

-- Lower Bullingham Lane; and
+- Lower Bullingham Lane.

-- Any other flash flooding points within the parish.

 This policy seeks to ensure that any new development includes appropriate surface water drainage measures and design features that reduce the consequences of flooding and measures that facilitate recovery from the effects of flooding.